 - An immediate halt to the rollout of ICSs.

 - An extended and meaningful consultation with the public and Parliament to decide how health and social care services are provided in England.

-- The introduction of legislation to bring about a universal, comprehensive and publicly provided NHS, fit for the 21st century (as set out in the NHS Bill at www.nhsbillnow.org).
+- The introduction of legislation to bring about a universal, comprehensive and publicly provided NHS, free at the point of use and fit for the 21st century.

-- New technology must be used to improve patient care, not to deskill or replace staff, or to deprive patients of human contact they want and need.
+- New technology must be used to improve patient care, not to deskill or replace or performance manage staff, or to deprive patients of face-to-face interaction with clinicians and other care staff that they may want or need.